McCain Conference Information

 Monday, 19 April

-- Dr. Helen Frowe, University of Oxford - justified responses in the grey zone
+- Dr. Helen Frowe, University of Stockholm - justified responses in the grey zone

 - Dr. Ed Barrett, U.S. Naval Academy - justified responses in the grey zone